This is hard to write about, and hard for business owners to accept. It seems so negative. Still, it seems like we all need a fresh reminder.

 When deciding who is the customer, the focus should always be on the people using the product.

 In detail.
 Not just generalities but who is this person, what drives her, what does she really want from you, what does she like to read, eat, watch?

 Where does he live, and with whom?
 What does he drive?

 3. Who isn’t your customer.
 Sometimes the secret to success is who isn’t your customer.

 Let’s take an example of Facebook.
-How does Facebook earns?
+How does Facebook earn?
 It’s a myth to some people.

 Idea of WordPress Business Directory is the same.
-The real customers of a directory is not the business listings but the visitors.
+The real customers of a directory are not the business listings but the visitors.
 By defining your customer’s persona you will learn what your potential businesses truly need.
-The answer is, They seek attention – they want to be seen by many, observed by many so that when they actually need service / product they could be call upon their services.
+The answer is, They seek attention – they want to be seen by many, observed by many so that when they actually need service/product they could be called upon their services.